ajordan5/control_px4/README.md

         $ git submodule update --init --recursive
       ```

-5. Make a directory and subdirectory called "data/airsim" in your home directory (one level above your workspace directory)
+5. Make a directory and subdirectory called "data/airsim" in your home directory (one level above your workspace directory).
+This is where rosbags will be recorded for simulation.
+If flying in mocap or outdoors you will also need "data/mocap" and "data/outdoor" directories.

 6. Install the following python packages, if needed: